LLNL/hubcast/README.md

 </div>

-Hubcast is an event driven synchronization application for bridging GitHub and GitLab.
+Hubcast is an event driven synchronization application for bridging GitHub and GitLab to GitLab.
 It automates various workflow tasks and handles jobs like:

 - Syncing branches from GitHub to GitLab.
+- Synching branches from GitLab to GitLab.
 - Reporting CI job statuses back to GitHub from GitLab Workflow Runs.